-The UM Division of Cardiac Surgery follows the Guidelines of the Society for Thoracic Surgery ("STS") for appropriateness of care and this protocol will be used at BWMC.
+The UM Division of Cardiac Surgery follows the Guidelines of the STS for appropriateness of care and this protocol will be used at BWMC.
 Physicians will use the STS risk calculator to assist in evaluation of a patient's risk profile for surgery.
 Indications and contraindications for surgery will be established by disease progression and symptomatology using best practice guidelines.
+(DI #2BW, p.
+52).